timescale/docs/use-timescale/continuous-aggregates/create-index.md

 ### Limitations on created indexes

-In TimescaleDB 2.7 and above, you can create an index on any column in the materialized view.
+In Timescale&nbsp;2.7 and later, you can create an index on any column in the materialized view.
 This includes aggregated columns, such as those storing sums and averages.
 In earlier versions of TimescaleDB, you can't create an index on an aggregated column.

-You can't create unique indexes on a continuous aggregate, in any version of TimescaleDB.
+You can't create unique indexes on a continuous aggregate, in any of the Timescale versions.